PeerRTC/PeerRTC/README.md

 Calling this method after successful call  to `connect` method will only replace the earlier video and audio track.
 This means that providing a stream with video track in which it don't had any before calling the `connect` method will not work.
 The method can be use for switching rear and front camera functionality. <br/>

 `stream` : `MediaStream` <br/>
 * This parameter is a [MediaStream](https://developer.mozilla.org/en-US/docs/Web/API/MediaStream) parameter that will be sent to another connected peer.
-The `onnewtrack` listener for another peer will be triggered by calling this method. <br/>
+The `onnewtrack` listener on another peer will be triggered by calling this method. <br/>

 <hr/>